clearbluejar/ghidra-python-vscode-devcontainer-skeleton/README.md

 There are several ways to run a Ghidra Python script.

 1. Run via launch on [run_headless.py](run_headless.py).
    - The most straightforward means to run the script.
-It simply uses subprocess module with the correct arguments to run the sample.py.
+It simply uses subprocess module to call `analyzeHeadless` with the correct arguments to run the [sample.py](sample.py).
    - It also creates a properties file needed to pass arguments to some Ghidra API calls.
 2. Run the task `Run Current Python Script in Ghidra Jython` within [tasks.json](.vscode/tasks.json).
    - To use this task make sure you have open and focused the [sample.py](sample.py).
 3. Run via launch on [sample-bridge.py](sample-bridge.py) leveraging `ghidra-bridge`.
-   1. Requires the ghidra-bridge to [start prior to connecting](sample-bridge.py#L43-L49) via bridge.
+   - Requires the ghidra-bridge to [start prior to connecting](sample-bridge.py#L43-L49) via bridge.
-   2. Instead of properties file, [passes](sample-bridge.py#L37) `ls` argument to ghidra-bridge server.
+   - Instead of properties file, [passes](sample-bridge.py#L37) `ls` argument to ghidra-bridge server.
+4. Run [sample-pyhidra.py](sample-pyhidra.py) leveraging `pyhidra` (best one!
+It really just works with the help of `jpype`)
-4. Run [sample.py](sample.py) directly in Ghidra via the GUI after copying it to the `ghidra_scripts` directory.
+5. Run [sample.py](sample.py) directly in Ghidra via the GUI after copying it to the `ghidra_scripts` directory.
 If you are doing that, you likely don't need this repo.

 ### Sample Outputs